ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 While walking along the winding streets, some going up, others going down, you have the chance to discover other tourist attractions on your way.
 Like Fontana dell'Amore.

 ### 9. Fontana dell'Amore
-The Fontana dell'Amore, or the "Fountain of Love," is a historic fountain and a well-known symbol of the city's rich cultural heritage.
+The Fontana dell'Amore, or the "Fountain of Love", is a historic fountain and a well-known symbol of the city's rich cultural heritage.
 The fountain is situated in the heart of the Sassi district, surrounded by narrow streets and historic buildings, and is considered a perfect example of the unique urban landscape of the area.
 The fountain was once used as a public water source, but today it is mainly a decorative element and a gathering place for visitors and locals alike.

 {% responsive_image path: assets/images/posts/matera/matera-italy-fontana-dell-amore.webp alt: "Fontana dell'Amore, Matera, Italy" %}

 ### 10. Cattedrale di Matera and Piazza Duomo
 Located in Piazza Duomo, Cattedrale di Maria Santissima della Bruna e Sant'Eustachio (or Duomo di Matera) is the main Catholic place of worship in Matera.
-The cathedral is notable for its impressive façade, which features ornate carvings, sculptures, and frescoes.
+The cathedral is notable for its impressive facade, which features ornate carvings, sculptures, and frescoes.
 The interior of the cathedral is equally impressive, with high, vaulted ceilings, intricate frescoes, and gilded altarpieces.

 {% responsive_image path: assets/images/posts/matera/matera-italy-cattedrale-exterior.webp alt: "Cattedrale di Matera, Duomo di Matera exterior" %}
 {% responsive_image path: assets/images/posts/matera/matera-italy-cattedrale-interior.webp alt: "Cattedrale di Matera, Duomo di Matera interior" %}